ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

     * 4.2.3 writeTransferYyy() calls the corresonding doWriteTransferYyy()
     * Transfer implementations do not change the application buffer
   * 4.3 postXxx(): calls doPostXxx() of the implementation to allow follow-up work after the actual transfer.
-    * 4.3.1 doPostRead() is the only place where the application buffer may be changed.
+    * 4.3.1 In read transfers doPostRead() is the only place where the application buffer may be changed (*).

 * 5. preXxx() and postXxx(), resp. doPreXxx() and doPostXxx(), are always called in pairs. (*)
   * 5.1 This holds even if exceptions (both ChimeraTK::logic_error and ChimeraTK::runtime_error, and also boost::thread_interrupted and boost::numeric::bad_numeric_cast) are thrown (see 6).